Dcraftbg/bikeshed/README.md

 On top of that though, we also just wanna have a fun community project to work on!
 This is quite an interesting project, and having a good ol' read of the CSS+HTML5 specifications is always fun :)

 ## Contributing
+At this moment this fork is NOT accepting any contributions.
+Feel free to ask for any but as we've talked about the dependency on other people to do their job and not being able to progress because of it is causing a lot of issues.

 Checkout [CONTRIBUTE.md](CONTRIBUTE.md)

 ## Licensing